ashishakkumar/resource_allocator/simpler/README.md

 ## GenAI Prompts Used

 This project was developed with the assistance of generative AI.
-The following prompts were used:

-1. "Design a data model for a health activity scheduler that includes activities, frequency, facilitators, and availability constraints."
-2. "Generate realistic health activity data with 100 activities of different types with priority, frequency, and details."
-3. "Create a resource allocation algorithm that schedules activities based on priority and availability constraints."
-4. "Design a readable calendar output format for a personalized health schedule."
-5. "Optimize Python code for scheduling activities with multiple availability constraints."

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+The provided file (pdf) and the (QnA) were sufficient to generate the entire project.
+Claude 3.7 Sonnet was used for the code generation.